ava-labs/avalanche-docs/docs/dapps/launch-your-ethereum-dapp.md

 We highly recommend using at least one of them if professional contract security review is not possible.
 A more comprehensive look into secure development practices can be found [here](https://github.com/crytic/building-secure-contracts/blob/master/development-guidelines/workflow.md).

-## Gotchas and things to look out for
+## Gotchas and Things to Look out For

 Avalanche Platform's C-Chain is EVM-compatible, but it is not identical.
 There are some differences you need to be aware of, otherwise, you may create subtle bugs or inconsistencies in how your dapps behave.